GluuFederation/docs-ce-prod/docs/source/installation-guide/test-drive.md

     wget https://raw.githubusercontent.com/GluuFederation/enterprise-edition/4.0.0/test-drive/single-host/run_all.sh && chmod +x run_all.sh
     ```

-1. Run the following command inside the `/path/to/docker-gluu-server/` directory and follow the prompts:
+1. Run the following command inside the `gluu-demo` directory and follow the prompts:

     ```
     ./run_all.sh